tianhaoz95/cs260proj/README.md

 ## TODO
 - [x] ~~Add redirect to meme maker on contribute page~~
 - [ ] Fix styling issue in Dropzone component on contribute page
+- [ ] Change the background to gradient
 - [ ] Add admin console and authentication for it
 - [ ] Populate homepage
 - [ ] Add image checking